JeffryCA/subgroupsem/README.md

 ## License

+We are happy about anyone using this software.
+Thus, this work is put under an Apache license.
+However, if this constitutes any hindrance to your application, please feel free to contact us, we are sure that we can work something out.

 Copyright 2016-2020 Florian Lemmerich, Christoph Kiefer, Benedikt Langenberg, Jeffry Cacho Aboukhalil, Axel Mayer, Felix Stamm

 Licensed under the Apache License, Version 2.0 (the "License");